wildonion/hadead/README.md

 ## 🚧 WIP

-* cookie session with private key based on [wallexerr](https://crates.io/crates/wallexerr) for time hash api and rate limiting by signing a request using the private key

-* publish to crate
+* test and publish to crate